- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Day 7: Discover the village of Šipan and sail to Dubrovnik - Depart Croatia

 The last island of the trip is Šipan.
 Due to its small size, a short cycle of just about 6.2 miles (10 km) allows you to see its entirety. Šipan is an ancient coastal village situated just northwest of the town of Dubrovnik, the final destination of your tour.
-Once the ride is finished, you'll meet back at the boat and enjoy lunch on board while continuing to Dubrovnik.
+Once you complete the ride, you'll meet back at the boat and enjoy lunch on board while continuing to Dubrovnik.

 In the early afternoon, enjoy walking the Dubrovnik walls and perusing the historic streets of its Old Town.
 You can also visit the top of Srđ Hill for panoramic views of the town and its neighboring islands, or take a kayaking tour of the coast and the nearby islet of Lokrum.

-This is where the tour ends.
-You can either opt to stay in Dubrovnik longer on your own, or transfer to the airport in Split to catch your flight.
+Dubrovnik is where the tour ends.
+You can either opt to stay longer on your own, or transfer to the airport in Split to catch your flight.

 Distance: 6.2 miles (10 km)